reactive-python/reactpy-django/docs/features/orm.md

     A Python **Object Relational Mapper** is an API for your code to access a database.

     See the [Django ORM documentation](https://docs.djangoproject.com/en/dev/topics/db/queries/) for more information.

-??? question "Why did this example use `list()` within `set_categories`?"

-    [Django's ORM is lazy](https://docs.djangoproject.com/en/dev/topics/db/queries/#querysets-are-lazy).
-Thus, `list()` is used to ensure that the database query is executed while within the hook.

-    Failure to do this will result in `SynchronousOnlyOperation` when attempting to access your data.